 Note: the Foreigners Law includes another requisite to meet when applying for residency authorisation “larga duración”, with regards to accrediting integration through a certificate issued by the authorities in your Autonomous Region with regards to courses taken to this end.
 It appears that those UK citizens, resident in Spain before the exit date, are exempt when applying for the authorisation during the grace period, but we cannot be sure this will remain the case once that has ended.

-The above is a summary of the most common cases, the Instructions also include information for cross border workers, students etc. We will await the outcome of the Brexit negotiations before providing further facts.
+The above is a summary of the most common cases, the Instructions also include information for cross border workers, students.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.